parsaeisa/Notes/Software engineering/work culture.md

 - Before the solution design session for a new feature try to find out how it should be implemented.

+### Code reading

+You can get so much ideas from other projects available on github or your company's gitlab.

+* Reading **your team's projects**: For finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.

+* Reading a **Tool**, like echo: For example if you ride `s.GET` in your code, start traversing from `GET` method by Command + Click and go deep.

+> Always start from project's interface and go deeper.

 ## Expectations

 ### Junior level